 ABOUT THIS SITE

 The Navy is committed to engaging the community throughout the EIS process.
-This website provides information about the EIS process, including previously completed NEPA studies for NAS Whidbey Island; project background; EIS project schedule; and opportunities for public involvement.
+This website provides information about the EIS process, including previously completed NEPA studies and efforts for NAS Whidbey Island; project background; EIS project schedule; and opportunities for public involvement.
 Updates to this website will be made throughout the EIS process to keep you informed about the project.

 Please use the buttons at the top of the webpage to navigate through the site and learn more about the proposed project and how you can participate.